aesthernr/quectel-rgmii-simpleadmin/README.md

 # Simple Web Admin Interface for Quectel Modem using RJ45 Boards
 Simple Admin / Monitoring web UI for Quectel modems that are connected via a RGMII Ethernet interface (aka a "RJ45 to M.2" or "Ethernet to M.2" adapter board).
+Such as <a href="https://www.aliexpress.us/item/3256804672394777.html">Generic RJ45 Board</a> or the <a href="https://www.aliexpress.us/item/3256805527880876.html">MCUZone board</a>

 This heavily relies on the work of <a href="https://github.com/natecarlson/">Nate</a> building on top of <a href="https://github.com/natecarlson/quectel-rgmii-at-command-client/tree/main/at_telnet_daemon">at_telnet_daemon</a> which is required prerequisite install before this will work.

+## Warning
+Working in ADB is complex and running additional items not from the factory can be dangerous.
+Please run this with caution and be warned this comes "AS IS" without warranty and I will not be responsible for anything that happens in result of using this project.

 ## Requirements
 * ADB access to your modem
 * Installing Nate's at_telnet_daemon

 ## Installation
 ```bash